CONGJIANG/starter-hugo-academic/content/en/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'zywhy9@gmail.com'
+email: 'cjiang698@gmail.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

 I am a third-year PhD student in the Department of Statistics and Actuarial Science at the University of Waterloo, supervised by Prof. [Audrey Béliveau](https://uwaterloo.ca/scholar/a2belive/home) and Prof. [Martin Lysy](https://uwaterloo.ca/statistics-and-actuarial-science/people-profiles/martin-lysy).

-My research is mainly concerned with Bayesian hierarchical modeling and is motivated by applications in a variety of fields.
-Currently I am working on capture-recapture studies and integrated population model.
-Moreover, I am interested in various problems in Bayesian methods.
-I am still learning more and more new areas of statistics and biostatistics.
+I am currently a postdoctoral researcher at Université de Montréal under supervision of Prof. [Mireille Schnitzer](https://www.mireilleschnitzer.com/research.html) and Prof. Denis Talbot (https://www.crchudequebec.ulaval.ca/en/research/researchers/denis-talbot/).
+I received my PhD from the University of Waterloo, where I worked under the supervision of Prof. [Mary E. Thompson](https://uwaterloo.ca/statistics-and-actuarial-science/people-profiles/mary-thompson) and Prof. [Michael P. Wallace](https://mpwallace.github.io/).

+My primary research interest is in causal inference methodology.
+In general, I am interested in developing methodologies in Dynamic Treatment Regimes (DTRs), and implementing such methods in real-world scenarios.
+In the context of multi-stage treatment decisions, a DTR is a sequence of decision rules which at each stage takes patient information (such as age, health status, or prior treatment) as input, and outputs a treatment recommendation.
+There are two challenges of practical interest I am focusing on, which are assumption violation and competing outcomes.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}resumé{{< /staticref >}}.